-148. In arguing for these steps, the Allies could point out that the fear of subversion would seem to be excessive if it leads to the curtailment of the dissemination of information and ideas.
-Attention may be drawn to a passage in a recent article in the Times on Radio Free Europe, which contains some very cogent argumentation in this respect: "As the Communists themselves never tire of pointing out, détente does not mean ending the peaceful competition between two systems. should mean is codifying the rules on a fair and equal basis.
+148. In arguing for these steps, the Allies could point out that the fear of subversion would seem to be excessive if it leads to the curtailment of the dissemination of information Attention may be drawn to a passage in a recent and ideas. article in the Times on Radio Free Europe, which contains some very cogent argumentation in this respect: "As the Communists themselves never tire of pointing out, détente does not mean ending the peaceful competition between two systems.
+What it should mean is codifying the rules on a fair and equal basis.
 There is no reason why these rules should exclude peaceful and equal competition between ideas.
 Indeed, this is one of the basic values of the Western world which should be most vigorously defended.
 Nor can anyone say that the Communists do not have an equal chance.
 They have free access for their ideas in Western markets.
-They can work through legal publications and legal Communist parties.
-They can broadcast as much as they wish..."
+They can work through legal publications They can broadcast as much as and legal Communist parties. they wish..."

-B. Analysis of Each Measure THE DISCONTINUATION OF RADIO JAMMING
+THE DISCONTINUATION OF RADIO JAMMING